silverbulletmd/silverbullet/website/Objects.md

 Here are the currently built-in tags:

 ## page
 Every page in your space is available via the `page` tag.
-You can attach _additional_ tags to a page, by either specifying them in the `tags` attribute [[Frontmatter]], or by putting additional [[Tags]] in a stand alone paragraph with no other (textual) content in them, e.g.:
+You can attach _additional_ tags to a page, by either specifying them in the `tags` attribute [[Frontmatter]], or by putting additional [[Tags]] in a stand alone paragraph with no other (textual) content in them, for instance check the very first line of this page that says `#level/intermediate`.

-#example-tag #another-tag

 In addition to `ref` and `tags`, the `page` tag defines a bunch of additional attributes as can be seen in this example query: